Snapp-Market-Pro/guidelines/Testing.md

 # Testing

-- Use PHPUnit
+Use PHPUnit.

-- No hard rules on coverage but using it can help with removing unused code, etc.
+No hard rules on coverage but using it can help with removing unused code, etc.

-- Write Unit Tests for Repositories using database assertions.
+Try to write Unit Tests for Repositories using database assertions.

-- Mock Repositories in Feature tests.
-- Feature tests for all API endpoints and Module API Interface methods.
+Feature tests for all API endpoints and Module API Interface methods.

-- Write as much unit tests as you can!
-- If a middleware is disabled in Feature tests make sure to unit test it.
+If a middleware is disabled in Feature tests make sure to unit test it.

-- Test relationship retrun types.
+Test relationship retrun types.

+Use `/** @test */` syntax for test cases and use snake case to make cases easier to read.